hsfl/cosmos-installer/README.md

+## This repository is being deprecated and moved to the new location: https://github.com/hsfl/cosmos

-# Quick installer for COSMOS
+## Quick installer for COSMOS

 This installer script will clone and build the COSMOS core libraries.
 We also provide a Docker file that runs the COSMOS core and COSMOS Web applications.